lwerdna/workbench/guide_to_arch_plugs2/README.md

 **What is the difference between LLIL and BNIL?** BNIL is an umbrella term for all the levels of IL Binja uses, and Lifted LLIL is at the bottom level.

-**What is the difference between an expression and an actual LLIL instruction?** An expression is an internal numeric identifier for a portion of an LLIL instruction's full tree and is returned by most of the helper functions.
+**What is the difference between an expression and an actual LLIL instruction?** An expression (or expression index) is an internal numeric identifier for a portion of an LLIL instruction's full tree and is returned by most of the helper functions.
 Recall the tree for the x86 instruction `lea eax, [edx+ecx*4]`:

 ```
 LLIL_SET_REG